CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 |    PNASNET|  1176M |  5.1M |  74.2   |   91.9   | 1.74 | - | - |
 |    MobileNetV2 (1.4) |	1170M |	6.9M |	74.7 |	- | 2.00 | - | - |

+The int8 quantized OneShot-S+ model has been provided.

 # Summary
 In this work, we provided an state-of-the-art open-sourced weight sharing Neural Architecture Search (NAS) pipeline, which can be trained and searched on ImageNet totally within 60 GPU hours (on 4 V100 GPUS) and the exporation space is about 32^20.
 The model searched by this implementation outperforms Single Path One Shot, FBNet, MnasNet, DARTS, NASNET, PNASNET by a good margin in all factors of FLOPS, # of parameters and Top-1 accuracy.
 Also for considering the MicroNet Challenge Σ score, without any quantization, it outperforms MobileNet V2, V3, ShuffleNet V1, V2, V2+.